Allan Clarke (singer): Departure from and return to the Hollies

 Keen to launch a solo career due to Nash's success in Crosby, Stills & Nash, Clarke left the group in 1971.
 He was replaced by the Swedish singer Mikael Rickfors, who was formerly with Bamboo.
 Clarke went on to release two solo albums: My Real Name Is 'Arold (Epic, 1972) and Headroom (EMI, 1973).

 After Clarke left the Hollies, "Long Cool Woman in a Black Dress", a song from their 1971 album Distant Light which he had co-written with songwriter Roger Cook and on which Clarke sang lead and played lead guitar, became an international hit single, reaching No. 2 in the US (their most successful single ever there) and No. 32 in the UK Singles Chart.
-However, the Hollies toured with Nash's replacement, Sylvester, who assumed the lead vocal on performance of the single instead of Clarke.
+The Hollies toured with Nash's replacement, Sylvester, who assumed the lead vocal on performance of the single instead of Clarke.
 Rickfors left the group and Clarke rejoined them in July 1973.
 Their first single with him back in the fold was another of his songs, "The Day that Curly Billy Shot Down Crazy Sam McGee", a UK top 40 hit that autumn.

 Clarke continued to record and release solo albums while remaining with the Hollies, although his solo career did not achieve much album or single chart success.
 He released his self-titled third album in 1974.
 His next album was I've Got Time (1976).
 He also performed lead vocals on "Breakdown" by The Alan Parsons Project, from their 1977 album I Robot.
-He left The Hollies briefly for the second time in March 1978 and made I Wasn't Born Yesterday (1978), an album of original material mostly written with singer-songwriter Gary Benson.
+He left the Hollies briefly for the second time in March 1978 and made I Wasn't Born Yesterday (1978), an album of original material mostly written with singer-songwriter Gary Benson.
 It yielded a US chart hit single in "(I Will Be Your) Shadow in the Street".
 He returned to the group in August.
 Subsequent solo albums included Legendary Heroes (1980), another largely original set, with its UK title and track running order changed to The Only One.
 He followed with a Best of... compilation (Aura, 1981).
 His final solo album of the last century was Reasons to Believe (1990), issued in Germany on Polydor Records, which remains unreleased in the US and UK.

-Between 1974 and 1978, Clarke composed most of the original songs the Hollies recorded on a series of studio albums with Tony Hicks and Terry Sylvester.
+Between 1974 and 1978, Clarke wrote most of the original songs the Hollies recorded on a series of studio albums with Tony Hicks and Terry Sylvester.

-In 1982, Clarke issued a rare non-album single, "Someone Else Will" c/w "Castles in the Wind" on Forever Records; however, the song failed to chart.
+In 1982, Clarke issued a rare non-album single, "Someone Else Will", on Forever Records; however, the song failed to chart.
 Clarke recorded cover versions of Bruce Springsteen's "Born to Run", "Blinded by the Light" and "If I Were the Priest".
 In this period, Clarke also used material by Lindsey Buckingham, Janis Ian, Gavin Sutherland, and Randy Newman.